Majdi316/custom-card-server/README.md

 can do same as visitor and :

+⚠️ all end point wants a token (x-auth-token) in headers

 | No | Url                 | method      | Action                 |
 | :--| :------------------ | :---------- | :--------------------- |
 | 1  | `/users/:id`        | GET         | user information       |